aigelia/xkcd_to_tg/README.md

 pip install -r requirements.txt
 ```

 Then, create an .env file in the root project directory and add the keys from .env.example file.
+There are two environment variables: `TG_TOKEN` (token for Telegram bot which is necessary for auto publishing) and `CHAT_ID` (name of your Telegram channel where you are going to post comics).

 Generate your Telegram bot token via using [BotFather](https://telegram.me/BotFather), following simple instructions.
 Be sure that you added this bot as an administrator to channel where you are going to post comics. `CHAT_ID` is the name of your Telegram channel (e.g. @telegram_channel).